22 Outstanding Pictures of Owls That You Need to See

 Snowy Owl in Flight

 “I heard about a rural area that three snowy owls had settled in, so I decided to try and get photos of this magnificent bird.
 Once I arrived, I had no trouble spotting the owl in a farmer’s field.
 I asked for permission to enter the property and spent approximately 40 minutes slowly approaching the owl in a zig-zag fashion so not to stress the bird.
 As I was preparing to leave, another photographer came walking straight into the field.
-I managed two shots just as it lifted off and flew away,” says Ted Busby.
-Check out 6 facts about snowy owls.
+I managed two shots just as it lifted off and flew away,” says reader Ted Busby.

 burrowing owl